-Cloud hosting has completely revolutionized the way the internet runs.
-Instead of having your website rely on just a single server, you can tap the power of cloud hosting to distribute your content across an entire network.
-Many of the industry-leading, best web hosting services offer cloud hosting.
+Cloud technology, and particularly cloud hosting within web hosting, has revolutionized how the internet operates.
+Instead of having a site rely on one server, cloud hosting allows you to distribute content across an entire network, and as such many of the industry-leading, best web hosting services offer cloud hosting plans.

-The benefit is that your website is now scalable.
-Want to run a data-intensive project and need more RAM (random access memory) or bandwidth?
-You can easily add more servers into your cloud hosting network to get the resources your site needs.
+Its main benefit is that websites are now scalable: should you want to run a data-intensive project and need more RAM (random access memory) or bandwidth, you can easily add more servers into your network to get the resources your site needs.

-Better yet, there are cloud hosting services to meet just about every need.
-You can find managed cloud hosting as well as solutions for hosting email or replacing your business server.
-Or, small businesses can tap into green cloud hosting to reduce their footprint on the environment.
+While the technology underlying cloud hosting is similar, many hosts couldn’t be more different.
+There are cloud hosting services to meet just about every need, ranging from managed cloud hosting to email hosting, or replacing your business server.
+Additionally, small businesses can tap into green cloud hosting to reduce their footprint on the environment.

-Considering making the switch to cloud hosting?
-We’ll highlight the five best cloud hosting services you can turn to this year.
-Keep in mind that most hosts offer free trials, so you can explore the benefits of cloud hosting for your business before you commit.
+If you're considering making the switch, we've highlighted the five best cloud hosting services available.
+Keep in mind that most offer free trials, so before you commit you can explore the benefits of cloud hosting for your business.

 Which are the best cloud hosting services?

 For larger companies looking to move an entire server, we recommend Microsoft Azure.
-The advantage of opting for this large, well-established platform is that you can access the resources you need to keep your business email, internal apps, and website resources all inside a single system.
-When it comes to scalability, the sky’s the limit for Microsoft Azure—which can’t be said of many other cloud hosting providers.
+The advantage of this large, well-established platform is that you can access the resources you need to keep your business email, internal apps, and site resources all inside a single system.
+When it comes to scalability, the sky’s the limit for Azure—which can’t be said of many other providers.

-For small businesses trying out cloud hosting for the first time, we recommend DigitalOcean.
+For small businesses trying out cloud hosting, we recommend DigitalOcean.
 This platform is incredibly flexible, allowing you to host something as simple as your business website or as resource intensive as cloud-based apps.
-Plus, DigitalOcean offers a huge library of tutorials to help businesses get started with cloud hosting for the first time.
+Plus, it offers a huge library of tutorials to help businesses get started with cloud hosting.

 Microsoft Azure is more than just a cloud hosting service.
 It’s a massive cloud computing platform, built to handle the needs of the world’s largest companies.